 1. Kailua Beach Park

-Located in East Oahu and half an hour drive from Waikiki Downtown, Kailua Beach is one of the beaches of the island.
+Half an hour drive from Waikiki Downtown, Kailua Beach is one of the beaches of the island.
 It is 2.5 miles long, and swimming and kayaking are possible on this beach.

 2. Lanikai Beach